reggi/ache/README.md

 ## Ache Specific

-There are unfortunately some reserved sub-commands and flags here's a list and what they do.
+Here's the operational flags you can pass to `ache`.

-* `ache list` lists all the commands in the ache scope
+* `ache --ache-scope` changes the path where ache looks for your ache scope
-* `ache -C {path-to-directory}` changes the current working directory CWD to a specified path
+* `ache --ache-cwd` changes the current working directory CWD to a specified path
+* `ache --ache-list` lists all the commands in the ache scope
+* `ache --ache-dry-run` logs the string command to be run (without running it)
+* `ache --ache-error` logs error stack trace instead of just error message
+* `ache --ache-verbose` shortcut for `DEBUG=ache` and `--ache-error`

 ## Examples